kwabenasapong/openpl/pages/donate.rst

 ^^^^^^^^^^^^^
 Here's a breakdown of our regular costs:

-1. $20/month for a `VPS from Linode.com`_, which we'd like to upgrade to the next level, which will cost us $40/month.
+1. $40/month for a `VPS from Linode.com`_ which is used for downloads, developer tools and First Time Wizard data.
 2. $10/month for a `backup service`_, also from Linode.com.
 3. $17/year for our main domain, `openlp.org`_.
 See `Gandi.net's pricing page`_ for information on domain name costs.
 4. $35/year for our developer domain, `openlp.io`_.

-This comes to roughly $8 per week.
-To be able to upgrade to the next level, we will need roughly $12.50 per week.

 [ Image Credit: `Tip Jar at Open Bar by Dave Dugdale`_ ]